Oxydros/Phantom-of-the-Opera/README.md

 This is a school project for the Artificial Intelligence course.
 The aim is to create two AIs that will play the **Detective** and the **Phantom** for the board game [Phantom of the Opera](https://boardgamegeek.com/boardgame/29910/phantom-opera-mystery-game).
-In the end, all the AI of course's student will compete against each other to determine which one is the best.
+In the end, all the AI of course's student will compete against each others to determine which one is the best.

 We **HAD** to comply to the server located in this repository: https://github.com/groznyniko/ia_fopera.